Here2ServeU/cloud-resilience-self-healing/README.md

 A Python **AIOps** starter that detects anomalies (Prometheus/Datadog) and triggers **automated remediation** via Kubernetes Jobs.
 Deploy the cluster using Terraform on **EKS, AKS, GKE, or OKE**, then install the AIOps components.

+> Working on this project.
+I'm very excited!

 ## Steps
 1) Provision a cluster (pick a cloud) under `infra/terraform/<cloud>`
 2) `kubectl apply -f k8s/` to install RBAC/namespace